15 Reasons You May Have Low Pool Pump Pressure

 A vacuum head with worn brushes or a damaged base may reduce the suction power by not creating a proper seal against the pool surface.

-I have had the nylon bristles on two pool vacuum heads that have rotted due to the chemicals and exposure to the sun.
-This caused the bristles to fall out or break off when reduced the suction when vacuuming.
+I have had the nylon bristles on two pool vacuum heads rot due to the chemicals and exposure to the sun.
+This caused the bristles to fall out or break off when the suction was reduced.

 Inspect and replace the vacuum head if necessary.